The heart of Christmas is learning to reach

 They pray for something, anything to eat.

 On Christmas morning these past few years we woke up to “a little bit less” but “a whole lot more”.
 ACrossMission and its partners and donors awoke with joy in their hearts.
 Why?
-Because on Christmas, in an impoverished region of Tanzania, in over 40 communities more than 9,100 Christmas meals were being served!
+Because on Christmas, in an impoverished region of Tanzania, in over 50 communities thousands of Christmas meals are being served!
 Poor and hungry people were serving and taking meals to poorer and hungrier people.
-For us, that morning, Christmas happened…and it was awesome.
+For us that morning, Christmas happened in a special…and it was awesome.

-Orphans, widows, those with leprosy, the elderly, sick and marginalized were acknowledged, fed and loved.
+Orphans, widows, those with leprosy, the elderly, sick, those imprisoned and marginalized were acknowledged, fed and Loved.
 Relationships were forged, communities grew together and were just a little bit stronger.

 Click on pictures below to help provide food items